Will The Video Be Just The Ceremony And The Reception?

 You define exactly what will be included from your event.
 You do that by specifying when you want the videographer to be there and how many hours they will be there for.
 During the event, you will be able to ask the videographer to stay longer or leave earlier.
 During that time, the videographer will shoot as little or as much video as you ask them to.
 Additionally, you can tell them where to shoot the video and what and who to video.

-Video Clip Wedding Video 4 Looks Pretty Well Lit, Can I Expect Mine To Look The Same?
+The Video Clips Look Pretty Well Lit, Can I Expect Mine To Look The Same?

 Will You Interview People Or Do Table Shots Of The Guests?

 You can specify exactly what the videographer should be shooting during your event.
 For example, you can supply the videographer with questions to ask certain guests or they can be asked to provide spontaneous remarks.
 Be aware, though that unlike more expensive videographers, the people will not be holding wireless microphones to respond.
 However, the quality of the on camera microphones, especially for high definition cameras, has improved significantly in recent years both in sensitivity and sound quality.
 All wedding will have table shots that the videographer will do during the meal.
 The shots will not be posed, instead they will be of the guests eating at the tables.

 Can I Decide What Exactly Shows Up On My DVD and Blu-Ray Disc?

 We will normally deliver the discs and video clip completed.
 You can then ask for a ‘rework’ and specify things that you want removed (normally all the video shot is included and edited).
 You have up to 30 days to work with the videographer on ‘reworks’.
 You may also help design the menus for your DVDs and Blue-Ray discs.
 There is no extra charge for your involvement or our extra time but we can no longer deliver your final product in under a week (especially if you go on a honeymoon after the wedding).